 Cloud skills—today a very broad and expanding set of skills—will be the most important asset for staying competitive in your market.

-Let’s take a look at the major trends impacting how companies will invest in cloud in 2018.
+Let’s take a look at the major trends impacting how companies will invest in the cloud in 2018.

 1. Cloud-enabled software is the next big shift in the enterprise